Kamala Harris will release '107 Days,' a behind-the-scenes look at her historic presidential run

 Simon & Schuster CEO Jonathan Karp declined to offer any specifics on what Harris will write about, including her thoughts on questions about President Joe Biden's fitness for office but said Harris “addresses everything we would want her to address.”

-Harris, defeated last November by Republican Donald Trump, ended up heading the Democratic ticket after Biden dropped out last July in the wake of a disastrous debate performance.
-Harris would have been the first woman and first woman of color to have become president.
+Harris ended up heading the Democratic ticket after Biden dropped out last July in the wake of a disastrous debate performance, and she was defeated last November by Republican Donald Trump.
+She would have been the first woman and first woman of color to become president.

 She announced on Wednesday that she will not run for California governor in 2026.

-Simon & Schuster is calling the book a “page-turning account," with ”surprising and revealing insights."
+Simon & Schuster, based in New York, is calling the Harris book a “page-turning account," with ”surprising and revealing insights."

 “Kamala Harris is a singular American leader,” Karp said in a statement. “'107 DAYS' captures the drama of running for president better than just about anything I’ve read.
 It’s one of the best works of political nonfiction Simon & Schuster has ever published.
 It’s an eyewitness contribution to history and an extraordinary story.”